Competitive research experiences give chemistry major advanced look into materials science field

 REU programs are competitive opportunities typically funded by the National Science Foundation (NSF) that bring high-achieving students together to work with research mentors on cutting-edge projects that could potentially lead to publication.

-“I want to be the best, to be able to just continuously sharpen my skills,” Manning said.
-“To put in the time out of class towards really making sure you understand the material, there's something about it I just love.
+“I want to be the best, to be at the forefront,” Manning said.
+“To put in the time out of class applying learned and, quite often, new concepts, there's something about it I just love.
 I don't know how else to describe it.”

 Manning kicked off this year at the University of Arizona’s iconic Biosphere 2 participating in the second annual MateriAlZ Winter School, hosted in partnership by Arizona State University and funded by the NSF.
 He spent four days in early January attending a series of tutorials, soft skill workshops, and panel discussions covering topics on materials science, chemistry, and engineering.